 WWII and the Aftermath

 The secret protocol of the Molotov-Ribbentrop Pact marks the twilight of independence, as Germany and the USSR divide Eastern Europe.
 Latvia falls to the latter, and troops invade on June 17, 1940.
 The Soviets hold sham elections to legitimise the takeover.
-On the night of June 13 - 14, 1941, they force tens of thousands into cattle wagons and deport them to Siberia.
+On the night of June 13 - 14, 1941, they force tens of thousands into cattle cars and deport them to Siberia.

 The Germans take Riga when invading the USSR in early July 1941.
 They are welcomed by many as ‘liberators’, but German rule does not bring independence.
 The Nazis murder 90% of Latvia’s Jewish population in their three years of occupation.
 From 1943 Latvian youths are conscripted into the German army.
 The Red Army retakes most of Latvia in July and September 1944.
 Thousands of Latvians flee.